 Mobile bill pay usage volume spiked, hitting well over $1M a day by the time Check was acquired by Intuit in June 2014.

 Daily payments volume on Check’s platform at the time of acquisition was well over $1,000,000.

 The original Pageonce was a prototypical Web 2.0 account aggregator.

 You could use it to check your Myspace feed (yes, Myspace), monitor your stock portfolio, get emails, check whether your flight was on time, and see what bills were due and when.
 The idea was that people wanted one place to do all of these things.

 That made sense on the web, where you have a lot of screen real estate and could easily navigate between different sites.
 On mobile, however, you trade real estate for focus.

 Apps started to emerge that were rapidly unbundling the services Pageonce offered:

 Many of Pageonce’s services couldn’t compete when more specialized apps started entering the marketplace.

-In 2009, the app hit a million users and was one of the top 20 apps in the App Store that year.
+In 2009, the app hit 1M users and was one of the top 20 apps in the App Store that year.

 A few years later, in 2012, user growth plateaued again.
-Mint was dominating the mobile financial management space, with a stronger brand and new resources from the Intuit acquisition.
-Once again, Pageonce was existentially threatened by its competition, and had to do something.
+Mint was dominating the mobile financial management space at that time, with a stronger brand and new resources from the Intuit acquisition.
+Once again, Pageonce was existentially threatened by its competition and had to do something.